 For example, receiving a dividend right after the acquisition immediately increases the IRR and could be misleading for near-term time frames.

 Nonetheless, these two metrics are interlinked and both are widely used amongst investors to accurately assess returns.

-Q. What are the levers for a private equity investor to increase the IRR on an investment?
+Q. What are some positive levers to increase the IRR on an LBO?